-- 2.2 Whistleblowing can therefore be described in simple terms as a disclosure made by an employee who has concerns about a danger or illegality that has a public interest to it, usually because it threatens others. - 2.3 A grievance or private complaint is, by contrast, a dispute about an employee's own employment position and has no public interest to it. - 2.4 This Whistleblowing Policy has been developed in line with best practice as described in the code of practice and aims to: - encourage you to feel confident in raising serious concerns and to question and act upon concerns about practice - provide avenues for you to raise those concerns and receive feedback on any action taken - provide reassurance that you will be protected from possible reprisals or victimisation if you have a reasonable belief that you have made any disclosure in good faith. - 2.5 The whistle-blowing policy is intended to cover major concerns that fall outside the scope of other procedures.
-These include: - conduct which is an offence or a breach of law - health and safety risks, including risks to the public as well as other employees - damage to the environment - the unauthorised use of public funds - possible fraud and corruption - sexual or physical abuse of clients, or - other unethical conduct - 2.6 If your concerns relate to your own employment then they do not fall under the scope of this policy and should be raised via the Grievance Procedure or Dignity at Work Policy. - 2.7 This policy does not cover members of the public and any report received will be dealt with under the corporate comments, compliments and complaints policy or as a tip off via the Anti Fraud and Corruption Strategy. - 2.8 Staff in schools should report any concerns that they may have through their school's own whistleblowing policy.
+- 2.2 Whistleblowing can therefore be described in simple terms as a disclosure made by an employee, Member or third party working for the Council who has concerns about a danger or illegality that has a public interest to it, usually because it threatens others. - 2.3 A grievance or private complaint is, by contrast, a dispute about an individual's own employment or personal position and has no public interest to it. - 2.4 This Whistleblowing Policy has been developed in line with best practice as described in the code of practice and aims to: - encourage you to feel confident in raising serious concerns and to question and act upon concerns about practice - provide avenues for you to raise those concerns and receive feedback on any action taken - provide reassurance that you will be protected from possible detriment if you have a reasonable belief that any disclosure you have made is true. - 2.5 The whistle-blowing policy is intended to cover major concerns that fall outside the scope of other procedures.
+These include: - criminal offences - failure to comply with legal obligations - miscarriages of justice - dangers to health or safety, including risks to the public as well as other employees - damage to the environment - the unauthorised use of public funds - possible fraud and corruption - sexual or physical abuse of clients - other unethical conduct, or - deliberate concealment of any of the above categories - 2.6 If your concerns relate to your own employment, contractual position or your personal position as an elected member then they do not fall under the scope of this policy and should be raised via the Grievance Procedure or Dignity at Work Policy, under the terms of the contract with the Council or, in the case of an elected Member with either your Group Leader or the Chief Executive.

+- 2.7 This policy does not cover members of the public and any report received will be dealt with under the corporate comments, compliments and complaints policy or as a tip off via the Anti Fraud and Corruption Strategy. - 2.8 Staff in schools should report any concerns that they may have through their school's own whistleblowing policy.